From avoiding exploding batteries to maximising the life of your electronic cigarette battery, this guide covers everything most vapers need to know.

 2. Storage: Store in a cool, dark place, especially if storing for a long period of time.
 If you do plan to store the battery for a lengthy period, try to make sure it has at least a 40% charge.
 This allows for some discharge while ensuring enough power is retained to keep the protection circuit alive.
 Some sites recommend fully charging batteries before storing.

 3. Use Regularly: Most ecigarette batteries are designed to be used daily.

 4. Charge Before Fully Drained: Battery University argues that a partial discharge stresses the battery less than a full discharge.

 6. Take Care of your Battery: See maintenance tips below

 7. Turn off when not using: Especially important if you are carrying the battery in a bag or in your pocket, as sitting on it can cause the ecigarette to fizzle away.

 8. Keep out of high temperatures and direct sunlight.

 9. Use a case to protect your battery: Batteries can get banged around and pick up fluff in pockets.
 For the best possible care, carry your battery in an electronic cigarette case.
-You can see examples of carry cases here (for automatic batteries) and here (for manual batteries).
+You can see examples of carry cases here for manual batteries here.

 Why Batteries Explode